activisthandbook/activisthandbook/articles/tools/chat-apps.md

 description: >
   A comparison of communication tools for activists
 langCode: en
-articleID: OVboWJPi_TIodaUNYRA8
+articleID: 9Ngz4XRiZYM7qoOjiTaajBCOEZejxkIo
-languageCollectionID: q5NMuThLuUb9JgerodrF
+languageCollectionID: HU735xBf-V_H0FxhgDB9nZ9m0V8HQHFQ
-lastUpdated: 1673628396818
+lastUpdated: 1673685329952
 tags: ["tools","social media"]
 ---

 **Many different chat apps exist.
 This page will help you choose which one to use for your organisation.
 Also make sure to check out our guide on** [**how to use chat apps for campaigning**](/communication/chat-apps)**.**

-> **TL;DR:** We recommend activists to use [Signal](signal).
+> **TL;DR:** We recommend activists to use [Signal](/tools/chat-apps/signal).
 It is the most privacy-friendly chat app that is easy to use as well.
 >
 > **We only share tools we really like.** We are not being paid to recommend them.
 Feel free to add the tools that you use and tell us why you like them in the comments!

-The applications will be compared looking at our five [evaluation criteria](evaluation-criteria):
+The applications will be compared looking at our five [evaluation criteria](/tools/chat-apps/evaluation-criteria):

 1.  **Popularity:** The more popular the app, the easier it is for new people to join your group chats.
 2.  **Functionality:** The larger your organisation becomes, the more likely you will want to be using an app that is specifically designed for large group communication.